zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

         | **type**: str

       {property}
-        Additional properties of the storage adapter, as described in the data model of the 'Adapter' object in the :term:`HMC API` book.
+        Additional properties of the storage adapter, as described in the data model of the 'Adapter' object in the :term:\`HMC API\` book.
 The property names have hyphens (-) as described in that book.

   storage-volumes
-    Only present if ``expand=true``: Storage volumes of the storage group.
+    Only present if \ :literal:`expand=true`\ : Storage volumes of the storage group.

     | **returned**: success+expand
     | **type**: list